royalmo/docker-networks/README.md

 > Run the container again, and check if `nano` is still installed.
 Did you expect
 > that to happen?
 Why?

-It will be painful to install everything everytime we restart our container.
+It will be painful to install everything every time we restart our container.
 That's why we can create *Dockerfiles* that build an Ubuntu (or whatever) image but with added applications.
 In fact, `ubuntu` is an image that sits on top of the Docker's kernel (a *special* Linux kernel).